 If your application needs higher availability guarantees, Azure offers several replication strategies, from local zone-redundant storage to geo-zone-redundant storage, which we explain in greater depth in How to Build Highly Available Apps on Azure With VM and Storage Redundancy.

 3 Azure Optimization Tools You Need To Know About

 Azure is a complex cloud platform with over 100 services, many of which have tiers and delivery models with implications for performance, availability, and security optimization.
 It is challenging to optimize Azure without a deep understanding of your business’s needs and the platform.
-However, several tools can help you to identify optimization opportunities.
+However, several Azure optimization tools can help you to identify opportunities.